da-cali/Exploring-The-Beautiful-Game/README.md

 dataset](https://www.kaggle.com/hugomathien/soccer/data) and decided to explore it using R.

-We begin loading the data.
+We begin by loading the data.

 ``` r
 library(DBI)